 Every day, we all just live to get through the day.
 Some of us think about tomorrow.
 Some of us think about “what if?”
 Some of us are so worried about tomorrow that we forget to live today.
 No matter what, we should all live for today while thinking about how to make tomorrow easier.

 Those that prep think about tomorrow, but sometimes life is so chaotic that we forget to stay ahead of the game.
-We want to prep harder and do more, but we find we don't have the time.
+We want to prep harder and do more, but we find we don’t have the time.
 However, you are prepping.
 Every day.
-We don't always think about being ready for tomorrow as prepping, but it is.
-We get ready for tomorrow to make that day easier.
+We don’t always think about being ready for tomorrow as preparing, but it is.
+We get prepared for tomorrow to make that day more manageable.

 Here are 20 Common Sense Things You Can Do TODAY To Prepare For Tomorrow:

 2. Fill some extra containers with water.
-Have some pitchers of water in the fridge or an bucket with a lid full of water in the basement.
+Have some pitchers of water in the fridge or a bucket with a lid full of water in the basement.

 3. Do the dishes every night.